mulle-sde/mulle-fetch/README.md

 * Clones [git](//enux.pl/article/en/2014-01-21/why-git-sucks) repositories and it can also checkout [svn](//andreasjacobsen.com/2008/10/26/subversion-sucks-get-over-it/).
 * Guess project names from URLs

-As a standalone tool, this can be marginally useful as it saves you some typework.
+As a standalone tool, this can be marginally useful as it saves you some type- work.

 ![](dox/mulle-fetch-overview.png)